rclone/rclone/docs/content/docs.md

 The same parser is used for the options and the environment variables so they take exactly the same form.

+The options set by environment variables can be seen with the `-vv` flag, e.g. `rclone version -vv`.

 ### Config file ###

 You can set defaults for values in the config file on an individual